 While the second Monday in October is observed elsewhere as Indigenous People’s Day (and federally as Christopher Columbus Day), this day is known throughout Hawaiʻi as Discoverers’ Day, in recognition of the Polynesian discoverers of the Hawaiian Islands.
 While the event is observed on this day, Discoverers’ Day is not a Hawaiʻi State holiday.
 However, some private schools, businesses, or other organizations may close or hold special events in recognition of the day.
-Read on for more details or to clear up any confusion about what is what.
+Read on for more details or to clear up any confusion about what-is-hat.

 - Discoverers’ Day, October 9, 2023, is not a Hawaiʻi state holiday, but may be marked by celebratory events.
 A few private schools or other facilities may take the day off.

 - However, Discoverers’ Day is also known as the federal holiday Columbus Day, observed by federal employees as a day off.
 In many state, the day has been renamed to recognize other groups.
 Read more about the holiday variations below.

 About Columbus Day

 Columbus Day is a U.S. federal holiday that commemorates the landing of Christopher Columbus in the Americas in 1492.
 Funded by the Spanish monarchy, Columbus was an Italian-born explorer who set sail in August 1492, intending to establish a shorter (and presumable safer) western sea route to China, India, and the lucrative spice trade at these locations.

 The holiday was unofficially celebrated in a number of cities and states as early as the 18th century but did not become a federal holiday until 1937, when President Franklin D. Roosevelt proclaimed Columbus Day a national holiday due to significant promotion of the holiday by Italian Americans and Catholic Church organizations.
 For many, the holiday was a way of honoring Columbus’ achievements as well as celebrating Italian American heritage.